Man looking at the views from Yosemite Point.

 ⚠️ Don’t forget to secure a wilderness permit before heading out!

-Backpacking trails within Yosemite Valley, Wawona, and Hetch Hetchy are often clear of snow in May, making them more accessible.
+Backpacking trails within Yosemite Valley, Wawona, and Hetch Hetchy may be clear of snow in late May, making them more accessible.

 However, higher elevation routes, especially those involving more than two nights, are likely to still have significant snow cover.

-Learn more about current conditions in Yosemite’s wilderness HERE.
+Learn more about conditions in Yosemite’s wilderness HERE.

 Tioga Road is a scenic alpine route, which climbs over 9,000 feet, offering breathtaking views of Yosemite’s high country.